 Most of them date back to the 17th and 18th centuries.
 The unusual profile is created by a tall stone block foundation up to five stories high.
 Inside, sleeping quarters, guest rooms and hammams are woven together by a network of passageways and secret doors, wrapped in multiple internal and external staircases.
 The flat stones used for rooftops are the reason Gjirokaster got its nickname, ‘The City of Stone’.

-Under Communism, the fortified houses were nationalised before later being returned to their rightful owners.
+Under communism, the fortified houses were nationalised before later being returned to their rightful owners.
 Some of them were restored.
 Descendants of the original owners now steward the houses and welcome guests to tour their chambers.

 A fortified Ottoman house in Gjirokaster.